bio-tools/biotoolsDocs/IFB_tools.rst

 IFB tools
 =========

+.. warning
+   WORK IN PROGRESS - THESE GUIDELINES ARE CURRENTLY BEING WORKED ON / ARE IN A MESS.
+PLEASE COME BACK LATER.

 These instructions will guide you through the steps to register your tools in `bio.tools`_ and describe them to the standard required for inclusion in the IFB Catalogue - the French national catalogue of bioinformatics resources.

 .. note::